liluzibird/blog/content/docs/blog/blog-site-redirect/index.md

 One of the main struggles of the migration was figuring out how I wanted to have my website structured.
 I was in between having it as blog.liluzibird.dev or liluzibird.dev/blog, so I ended up deciding on liluzibird.dev/blog.
 Now, as I am typing it, I realize that it should've stayed as blog.liluzibird.dev...I think I'm gonna change it again.

-Well...anyways, I did it and here are the steps.
+Well...anyway, I did it and here are the steps.
 Very straightforward though if you just follow porkbun's guide.
 Porkbun is where I bought my domain and I highly recommend it as well.
 They are cheap and very helpful.

 https://kb.porkbun.com/article/39-how-to-set-up-url-forwarding